xullnn/ls_pull_over_push/230/readme.md

 ---

-Which statements are more accurate when talking about lines of code that contains `setTimeout()`?

----

-Insert `'load'` and `'DOMContentLoaded'` event at the right place where they are fired?
+Locate `'load'` and `'DOMContentLoaded'` event at the right place where they are fired.
 Which one is more useful, why?

 - html code received from server
   - 1